wyattades/aggregor_server/README.md

 #### 2.2 Seeding

 The database is seeded from `config/seeds.sql`.
 This can be run directly through Postgres or with the convenience script `scripts/seed.sh`

+!!!
+Don't forget to update the seed file if you change the schema !!!